Dog's Make the Best Investigation Partners

 The best investigation partner I ever had was my dog, Cody.
 A twenty-four pound Boston Terrier that was invaluable when it came to verifying the presence of paranormal activity.
 Like all animals, dogs are shaped by evolution, and the traits that dogs have now were decided by several million years of natural selection.
 The traits that give dogs the most significant advantages will continue to be passed along to future generations, and evolution definitely gives dogs an advantage when it comes to investigating the paranormal.

-It's widely known that dogs have a greater sense of smell, and this is another evolutionary trait gives dogs a distinct advantage during paranormal investigations.
+It's widely known that dogs have a greater sense of smell, and this is another evolutionary trait gives dogs an advantage during paranormal investigations.
 According to Dr. Michael Henry of St. Charles Ghost Tours, smell is the most common manifestation of paranormal phenomena.
-If Dr. Henry is right, a dog's heightened sense of smell will give them yet another advantage when it comes to detecting paranormal activity.
+If Dr. Henry is right, a dog's heightened sense of smell will give them another advantage when it comes to detecting paranormal activity.

 Dog's also have a wider range of hearing than humans.
 Dogs can hear sounds ranging from 70 Hz to 45,000 Hz.
 The sound range for humans is only 40 Hz to 23,000 Hz.
 Also, dogs can pivot their ears to locate a sound, and they can detect sounds from greater distances.
-Again, given the amount of equipment paranormal investigators carry to capture EVP's, a dog's hearing could be advantageous during investigations.
+Again, given the amount of equipment paranormal investigators carry to capture EVP's, a dog's hearing could be advantageous.

 Many professions such as first responders, soldiers, farmers, and medical professionals utilize dogs' unique characteristics to aid them in their jobs.
 I see no reason why the paranormal community shouldn't take advantage of a dog's abilities.
 Not only do we gain a new way to detect paranormal phenomena, but we also gain a loyal friend and a loving companion in the process.